bufbuild/protocompile/experimental/ast/printer/bufformat-diff.md

 This document summarizes the intentional differences between the protocompile printer (`LegacyBufFormat` preset) and the legacy `buf format` golden files in `TestBufFormat`.
-It also lists the remaining mechanical issues that still cause test failures.
+With the work tracked here, `TestBufFormat` passes — every divergence is either fixed or explicitly skipped with a documented reason.

 ## Skipped Tests